 - Begin your next repetition.

-Before you begin, test your ball to make sure it doesn’t bounce too aggressively.
-The ball should be relatively heavy, but not so much so that you can’t perform the whole movement with your back straight.
+- Before you begin, test your ball to make sure it doesn’t bounce too aggressively.
+The ball should be relatively heavy, but not so heavy that you can’t perform the whole movement with your back straight.

 - Keep your spine in a neutral position (your lower back should be slightly curved) by engaging your core.